Speedrunning: Modifying the timer or playback speed

 Modifying game timers, especially on computer games, is another common method to improve one's recorded times.
 However, this is a very noticeable manipulation, especially in highly competitive areas, since the speedruns in the upper area of leaderboards are repeatedly analyzed by other players in order to check their legitimacy and playback reproducibility, including a temporal check known as "retiming".
 This often reveals discrepancies between one's recording time and a speedrun in the leaderboards.

 Another method, a variation of splicing, includes speeding up cutscenes or compressing transitional black space.
 Again, such methods are likely to be detected by a speedrun moderator, although some games, especially where PC speed can have an effect, may actually vary depending on hardware.

-Finally, another common cheating method is to play the game in frame by frame or in slow motion, which is similar to normal tool-assisted speedrunning but without the ability to redo inputs.
+Finally, another common cheating method is to play the game using frame-by-frame advancement or in slow motion, which is similar to normal tool-assisted speedrunning but without the ability to redo inputs.
 Playing in slow motion is often effective for games that require very precise movements.
-Prominent games that were affected by this kind of cheating are vast, but prominent examples include Doom and TrackMania.

 Modifying in-game files

 While it is often possible to use traditional cheats such as a GameShark to increase character speed, strength, health, etc., such cheats are generally quite easy for an experienced moderator to detect, even when applied subtly.
 However, the modification of internal files to improve RNG can often be much more difficult to detect.

-One of the most infamous examples of file modification was several cheated runs by the speedrunner Dream in 2020, whose luck was considered so extreme in a series of Minecraft speedruns that they were considered exceedingly unlikely to have been done without cheating (with an approximately 1 in 20 sextillion chance of occurring, as estimated by Matt Parker from Numberphile) by both the moderators at Speedrun.com and various YouTubers, such as Karl Jobst and Matt Parker, whose videos on Dream gained 4.8 million and 5.6 million views, respectively, as of February 2023.
+One of the most infamous examples of file modification was several cheated runs by the speedrunner Dream in 2020, whose luck was considered so extreme in a series of Minecraft speedruns that they were considered exceedingly unlikely to have been done without cheating (with an approximately 1 in 20 sextillion chance of occurring, as estimated by Matt Parker from Numberphile) by both the moderators at Speedrun.com and various YouTubers, such as Karl Jobst and Matt Parker, whose videos on Dream gained a combined 5.7 million and 6.5 million views, respectively, as of January 2024.
 Dream later admitted to the runs being cheated about five months after his runs were rejected, although he claimed he did not know he was using a modified version of the game.
 Nearly two years later, the player who helped uncover Dream's cheated runs, MinecrAvenger, was also found to be using similar luck manipulation in late 2022.